CCSO rescues child from drug trafficking residence - Claiborne Progress

 CCSO rescues child from drug trafficking residence

-A four-year old child is safe after being rescued from a Claiborne County residence known for drug trafficking.
+A 4-year old child is safe after being rescued from a Claiborne County residence that law-enforcement officials say is known for drug trafficking.
 The U.S. Marshals Service – Smoky Mountain Fugitive Task Force along with officers of the Claiborne County Sheriff’s Office spent May 26 rounding up several individuals wanted on violent felony arrest warrants.

 A spokesperson for the CCSO says the operation was a great success that yielded several violent fugitives and a few individuals on a host of new criminal charges.